 Spectacular Halloween Owls: toilet rolls, buttons and feathers, oh my…

-These toilet roll owls were actually inspired by the Adorable Owl Craft that we did a few years back.
+This owl craft was actually inspired by the Adorable Owl Craft that we did a few years back.
 This year, our youngest hooligan is quite smitten with owls, so I thought it would be fun to put a new spin on an old favourite for her.

 - toilet roll tubes